inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 ## ELIGIBILITY
 All patients who have received local anaesthesia via an epidural catheter in the last 12 hours.
-If a patient has a number greater than zero entered in flowsheet  Epidural drugs | Volume (mL) | 7001026  within the last ?12 hours (use 12 hours for now, but this may be amended), they are eligible.
+If a patient has a number equal to or greater than zero entered in flowsheet  Epidural drugs | Volume (mL) | 7001026  within the last ?12 hours (use 12 hours for now, but this may be amended), they are eligible.

 *Note these patients will more frequently be found on the post-surgical units, T06 and PACU*

 ## VALIDITY

-Flowsheet data from 7001026 is valid for 75 minutes.
 A patient is classified as 'on an epidural' for ?12 hours following data entry in the flowsheet.

 If a patient is 'on epidural' they are required to have a motor block assessment documented for at least ?12 hours following any data entered into flowsheet 7001026.: 2 hourly during the day shift (08:00-19:59), and 4 hourly during the night shift (20:00-07:59) ?unless red flag or worsening bromage score....
 Define!